CypherNova1337/ScamWatch/README.md

 # ScamWatch

-A single-file watcher for fake "live support" / screen-sharing scam landing pages — the tech-support fraud ecosystem.
+A single-file watcher for fake live support / screen-sharing scam landing pages — the tech-support fraud ecosystem.

 It fights the operation on the axis that actually costs them: burning domains